 However, you need to understand what is meant by the term ‘value’ and also have a good idea how to spread risk with a well-structured betting portfolio.
 The spreadsheet is intermediate level and you should become entirely familiar with its mechanics before committing money to any bet recommendations suggested by it.

 Good Excel skills would also be an advantage.

-For beginners we offer a starter course: Soccerwidow’s Football Betting Course – How to Calculate Odds: Betting on Over/Under ‘X’ Goals, which is a step-by-step guide including exercises and tutorials on how to understand odds calculation.
+For beginners we offer a comprehensive course: Fundamentals of Sports Betting: Betting on Over/Under ‘X’ Goals, which is a step-by-step guide including exercises and tutorials on how to understand odds calculation.
 Although the example used is the popular over/under ‘X’ goals market, the principles can be just as easily applied to any market of your choosing.